Divyasri-aluri/Executive-Financial-Insights-Dashboard/README.md

-# Executive Summary - Financial Report
+# Executive Financial Insights Dashboard

 This repository hosts an interactive financial report tool built with Power BI.
 It is designed to provide an executive-level overview of key financial data through dynamic visualizations, enabling stakeholders to quickly assess business performance and trends.